sweeetland/monsters/README.md

 ### Assumptions

 -   City names don't contain any whitespace characters
--   Each monster will move once per round and they move synchronously
+-   Each monster will move once per round and they move synchronously one after the other
--   readability over brevity is preferred
+-   Readability over brevity is preferred
--   typescript is allowed
+-   TypeScript is allowed

 See [descriptions](https://github.com/sweeetland/monsters/blob/master/data/description.txt) for further details.